Restless legs syndrome: Treatment

+RLS may resolve if the underlying problem is addressed.
+Otherwise treatment includes lifestyle changes and medication.
+Lifestyle changes that may help include stopping alcohol and tobacco use, and sleep hygiene.
+Medications used to treat RLS include dopamine agonists like pramipexole and gabapentinoids (α2δ ligands) like gabapentin.
+RLS affects an estimated 2.5–15% of the American population.
+Females are more commonly affected than males, and RLS becomes increasingly common with age.

 If RLS is not linked to an underlying cause, its frequency may be reduced by lifestyle modifications such as adopting improving sleep hygiene, regular exercise, and stopping smoking.
-Medications used may include dopamine agonists or gabapentin in those with daily restless legs syndrome, and opioids for treatment of resistant cases.
+Medications used may include dopamine agonists and gabapentinoids in those with daily restless legs syndrome.
+In severe or refractory cases, opioids have been used.

 Treatment of RLS should not be considered until possible medical causes are ruled out.
 Secondary RLS may be cured if precipitating medical conditions (anemia) are managed effectively.

 Physical measures

 Stretching the leg muscles can bring temporary relief.
 Walking and moving the legs, as the name "restless legs" implies, brings temporary relief.
 In fact, those with RLS often have an almost uncontrollable need to walk and therefore relieve the symptoms while they are moving.
 Unfortunately, the symptoms usually return immediately after the moving and walking ceases.

-A vibratory counter-stimulation device has been found to help some people with primary RLS to improve their sleep.
+Counter-stimulation from massage, a hot or cold compress, or a vibratory counter-stimulation device has been found to help some people with primary RLS to improve their sleep.